-In-Year Applications
+Mid-Year Applications

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Application should be made to the school by contacting Admissions Officer at the School.
+Application should be made directly to the school using the mid-year application form on our website (click here) and/or by contacting The Admission Officer at the school office..

 Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.

 If there are no places available, the child will be added to the waiting list (see above).